Sup2point0/Assort/~writing/origins.md

 Despite at first having scoffed at .io games players who added clan tags for their pretentiousness, eventually I decided I wanted to show my attachment to *iXPLODE* too.
 Nevertheless, I did not want to erase my identity entirely, so I used `iX` as a prefix – hence my .io games username unlocked its final evolution: `[iX] Sup#2.0`.
 Looking upon this form of the username always brings a pang of nostalgia to my heart.

-`iX` is a wonderfully simple abbreviation of `IXPLODE`, but impressively manages to retain personality and elegance (as per what was previously discussed in [Username Structure and Styles](#Usernames)).
+`iX` is a wonderfully simple abbreviation of `iXPLODE`, but impressively manages to retain personality and elegance (as per what was previously discussed in [Username Structure and Styles](#Usernames)).
 I have always found `[iX]` to be a rather non-disruptive tag, and enjoy how the `i` slots comfortably into the `X` with the square brackets wrapping firmly around – of course, I am biased, but these still stand.
 Above all, its shortness and simplicity lends itself extremely well to being a tag, unlike others such as `[MasterOv]` and `[...]`, which often end up dominating the usernames they affix. `[iX]` complements `Sup#2.0` nicely, adding even more flavour with the brackets, capitalisation and unique characters.

 ### Modernity
 Inevitably, I fell out of .io games, and with it, dropped the `[iX]` tag.
 This takes us to the present, where `Sup#2.0` is firmly here to stay.
 Although, with the increase in the number of sites I have created accounts on, many of which have different username allowances, `Sup#2.0` is actually rarely seen as my username – rather, `Sup2point0` has become far more ubiquitous.
 We will expand further upon this in [A Look at Derivatives](#Derivatives).